JavaGarcia/wpjs/README.md

 # wpjs
 A wrapper of yowsup (WhatsApp with Nodejs)

-This wrapper is a simple test.
+This wrapper is a simple test of yowsup with Nodejs
-If you want to try it, you are going to need install yowsup and change the path into the code.

 I hope someday fix some bugs and add new features.

 ## Usage
- You need to have youwup installed,
+ You need to have yowsup installed,

 #### Connect
 ```javascript